-I will be an ETH Postdoctoral Fellow at ETH Zurich, working with Professor Torsten Hoefler in the Scalable Parallel Computing Laboratory, beginning Fall, 2019.
+I am an ETH Postdoctoral Fellow at ETH Zurich, working with Professor Torsten Hoefler in the Scalable Parallel Computing Laboratory.
 I previously completed my PhD in computer science at the University of Illinois at Urbana-Champaign, advised by Professor Marc Snir.
-I work heavily with members of the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
-My research focuses on scaling deep neural network training on HPC resources (large clusters and supercomputers) by developing new algorithms and optimized implementations, and applying DNNs to scientific and computational simulation data sets.
-I also work on tools and applications for exascale supercomputers.
+I work heavily with members of the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory and many other collaborators.

 - My contact information